-I used ink and Kuretake pens on old paper.
+I used ink and blue Kuretake pen on watercolor paper.